Who would you be more apt to hire—a “convicted felon” or a “justice-involved person”?

 “We want them ultimately to become contributing citizens, and referring to them as felons is like a scarlet letter that they can never get away from,” Haney said.

-The resolution doesn’t offer any new terms for the victims of crimes, nor has the board apparently given much thought to law-abiding residents who could caught unawares and put into dangerous situations because of the vague language.
+The resolution doesn’t offer any new terms for the victims of crimes, nor has the board apparently given much thought to law-abiding residents who could be caught unawares and put into dangerous situations because of the vague language.

 But if used faithfully, San Francisco’s newspeak could lead to some interesting conversations, the Chronicle notes.